St Bartholomew's Hospital: Redevelopment

 A plan was formulated for Barts to develop as a centre of excellence in cardiac care and cancer.
 The plan came under threat when it was announced that the works would be procured under a private finance initiative contract; the Save Barts campaign continued to protest.
 The opposition subsided and a new Barts Heart Centre and new cancer care facilities were created.
 The Queen Mary Wing was demolished and the façade of the George V building was retained within a new hospital building.
 A new main entrance was established on King Edward Street.
 The three James Gibbs blocks were refurbished and car parking was removed from the area.
 The works, which were designed by HOK and undertaken by Skanska at a cost of circa £500 million, were completed in early 2016.

 Barts continues to be associated with excellence at its medical school's significant research and teaching facilities on the Charterhouse Square site.
 Barts, along with the Royal London Hospital and London Chest Hospital, was part of Barts and The London NHS Trust.
 There are 388 beds in Barts and 675 beds in the Royal London.
 These hospitals amalgamated with Whipps Cross and Newham hospitals on 1 March 2012 to form the Barts Health NHS Trust.

 Nuffield Health

 In 2018, Nuffield Health, a not-for-profit healthcare organisation, was granted planning permission to redevelop the former pathology and residential staff quarters building into a new private hospital.
 It is the only private hospital in the City of London, and has 48 beds and 4 operating theatres.
 It opened in 2022, at a cost of £60 million.
 It is physically and operationally separate from the rest of the hospital, and known as Nuffield Health at St Bartholomew's Hospital.
 In autumn 2025, Nuffield Health announced that they were selling back the lease of Nuffield Health at St Bartholomew's Hospital to Barts Health NHS Trust, with the handover planned for December 2025.
-The site will be repurposed by Bart's Health as a dedicated breast cancer centre of excellence, to be opened in early 2026.
+The site will be repurposed by Barts Health as a dedicated breast cancer centre of excellence, to be opened in early 2026.